7onn/hellofresh/README.md

 - We should see a waterfall flow, with spans for your requests, every middleware should be wrapped in spam.
 - Make sure to check if the span it's a child span or if it needs to start a root span.
 - If you're using a data structure store, memory-caching solution or a database(MySQL, PostgreSQL, MongoDB, etc), make sure to show your queries.
-- Add tags and annotations, if it needs.
+- Add tags and annotations, if needed.

 ## Rules
 ### Instrumentation